edurkee/quickstart/content/posts/taiwanblog/details.md

 advertised) and a stone slide shaped vaguely like an elephant, stationed along quite a nice river path.

-As listed on the sign: “每個人的心中都有一座大象溜滑梯, “ Lit.: “Everyone has an elephant slide in their hearts”.
+As listed on the sign: “每個人的心中都有一座大象溜滑梯“
+Lit.: “Everyone has an elephant slide in their hearts”.
 Please email if you know what the heck this means.

 Then night out Saturday, and saved Sunday by going up Taipei 101 for sunset!

 Monday night: tried to go see live music at a venue I’ve been trying to go to for weeks, failed, and then they closed permanently.
 However, got to